nikomuller/SDEV_CA/README.md

 # Notes

+- Changed to this repo as I have ownership and have made it public.

 - Name: Scillium Game Hosting
 - Domain: https://scillium.com
 It would have been hosted at 'scillium.com' but you need a premium account for that